Authress/authress-sdk.rs/contributing.md

 ### Common review items
 * Add authentication to the configuration class.
+* Change configuration class name to be consistent
+  * Specify all the inputs to be consistent across languages
 * Update documentation
   * Make sure markdown is valid
   * Remove unnecessary links